garbart/Weather/README.md

-Weather – imple application that displays the weather of the city you are interested in.
+Weather – simple application that displays the weather of the city you are interested in.
 Your city can be determined automatically.

 ### Dark theme, New York: